 Some manufacturers list the binder in the paint.
 A binder is a substance that binds the pigments together to form the paint.

-Common binders are oil, acrylic polymer and gum Arabic among others.
-Of course acrylic paint would be bound with an acrylic polymer emulsion.
+Common binders are oil, acrylic polymer, gum Arabic, among others.
+Of course, acrylic paint would be bound with an acrylic polymer emulsion.

 Opacity